cucumber/docs/content/cucumber/browser-automation.md

 Watir drives browsers the same way people do.
 It clicks links, fills in forms, presses buttons.
 Watir also checks results, such as whether expected text appears on the page.

-Watir is a family of Ruby libraries but it supports your app no matter what technology it is developed in.
-While Watir supports only Internet Explorer on Windows, Here comes Watir-WebDriver to solve single browser testing and support Chrome, Firefox, Internet Explorer, Opera and also running in headless mode (HTMLUnit).
+Watir is a family of Ruby libraries but it supports your application no matter which technology it is developed in.
+While Watir supports only Internet Explorer on Windows; Watir-WebDriver solves single browser testing and support Chrome, Firefox, Internet Explorer, Opera and also running in headless mode (HTMLUnit).

-Now without wasting anytime quickly jump in to a sample UI testing program using Watir
+Now let's jump in to a sample UI testing program using Watir:

  ```ruby
  require "rubygems"